 - Nebulizing diffusers or ones that pull oil directly from the bottle of the oil and disperse it into the air: only use open room diffusion where the animal can leave the room if you are using this type of diffuser in your home.

-- Water diffusion: this is highly recommended with any animal and the best way to begin to introduce Eos into your home or clinic.
+- Water diffusion is highly recommended with any animal and the best way to begin to introduce Eos into your home or clinic.
 Start with 1-5 drops of oil in your diffuser.
 You can use water diffusion in different ways too, in an open room, a closed room, near your animal in a smaller space such as a cage or enclosure, or even via tenting for short periods of time.

 With any type of diffusion, monitor your pets behavior during the diffusion and respond accordingly.
 They will tell you if it’s one they like or need or absolutely cannot be around or it’s too much.

-Topical application of essential oils for dogs and other pets:
+Topical application of essential oils for animals.

 Again, start out with diluted oils and add more if needed when you are first starting out.